Charith Asalanka: International career

-On January 16, 2022, in the first ODI against Zimbabwe, Asalanka scored his fourth ODI half century.
-While chasing down 297 runs he scored 71 runs from 68 balls hitting six fours and two sixes.
+On 16 January 2022, in the first ODI against Zimbabwe, Asalanka scored his fourth ODI half-century.
+While chasing down 297 runs, he scored 71 runs from 68 balls, hitting six fours and two sixes.
 Asalanka and Dinesh Chandimal put on a 132-run partnership.
-Sri Lanka won the match by 5 wickets.
-On 3rd ODI match against Zimbabwe, Asalanka scored fifth ODI half century.
+Sri Lanka won the match by five wickets.
+On 3rd ODI match against Zimbabwe, Asalanka scored fifth ODI half-century.
 He scored 52 runs from 56 deliveries.
-During that process Asalanka scored 2000 List A runs.
-Finally Sri Lanka won the match by 184 runs and won the series.
-Asalanka won player of the match award for his performance.
+During that process, Asalanka scored 2000 List A runs.
+Finally, Sri Lanka won the match by 184 runs and won the series.
+Asalanka won the player of the match award for his performance.
 On 21 June 2022, fourth ODI against Australia, Asalanka scored his maiden ODI century.
-He scored 110 runs from 106 balls hitting 10 boundaries and one six.
-His knock helped Sri Lanka scored 258 runs and won the match by 4 runs and won the series.
-Asalanka won player of the match award for his performance.
+He scored 110 runs from 106 balls, hitting 10 boundaries and one six.
+His knock helped Sri Lanka score 258 runs and won the match by four runs and won the series.
+Asalanka won the player of the match award for his performance.

-On 30 November 2022, 3rd ODI against Afghanistan, Asalanka scored 6th ODI half century.
-He scored unbeaten 83 runs hitting five boundaries and four sixes.
-Because of his knock Sri Lanka successfully chased down the target of 313 and Asalanka won player of the match award for his performance.
+On 30 November 2022, 3rd ODI against Afghanistan, Asalanka scored his sixth ODI half-century.
+He scored unbeaten 83 runs, hitting five boundaries and four sixes.
+Because of his knock, Sri Lanka successfully chased down the target of 313, and Asalanka won the player of the match award for his performance.
+On 2nd April 2023, first T20I match against New Zealand, Asalanka scored his 4th T20I half-century.
+He scored 67 runs from 41 deliveries, hitting two boundaries and six sixes.
+The match went to super over, and Asalanka hit six and boundary to chase down the target and win the game.
+Due to his batting performance, Asalanka won the player of the match award.
+On 27 of June 2023, against Scotland, Asalanka scored his 8th ODI half century.
+He scored 63 runs from 65 deliveries, hitting four boundaries and two sixes.
+Finally, Sri Lanka won the match by 82 runs.

+On 31 August 2023, the first match of Asia cup against Bangladesh, Asalanka scored his 9th ODI half-century.
+While chasing down the target of 164 runs, he scored an unbeaten 62 runs from 92 deliveries, hitting five boundaries and one six.
+Finally, Sri Lanka won the match by five wickets.
+In Sri Lanka's match against South Africa in the 2023 Cricket World Cup, Asalanka scored his 10th ODI half-century and ended on 79 runs from 65 deliveries, hitting eight boundaries and four sixes.
+Despite his knock, Sri Lanka lost the match.
+On 6 January 2024, during the first ODI match against Zimbabwe, Asalanka scored his third ODI century.
+Despite his knock, the match was abandoned due to heavy rain.

+In May 2024, he was named in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.